Alamofire + AlamofireObjectMapper

 }

-As you’ll see later, we will convert the api-specific models we receive from the api to these structs.
-The app should only know about these structs and not know anything about the existence of an external api.
+We will later convert the api-specific models we receive from the API to these structs.
+The app should only know about these structs and be oblivious about the existence of an API.

 Define the domain logic